coursera-dl/coursera-dl/README.md

 3. Using a wget in a for loop picks up extra videos which are not posted/linked, and these are sometimes duplicates.

-*DownloadThemAll* can also work, but this provides better names.
+*DownloadThemAll* is another possiblity, but this script provides more features such as appropriately named files.

-Inspired in part by [youtube-dl][3] by which I've downloaded many other good videos such as those from Khan Academy.
+This work was originally inspired in part by [youtube-dl][3] by which I've downloaded many other good videos such as those from Khan Academy.

 Features